Skip to Main Content

 encyclop?dia retrieves encyclopedia, encyclopaedia

-• To search for an exact phrase, put quotation marks around your search terms: "youth violence".
+• To search for an exact phrase, enclose your search terms in quotation marks: "youth violence".

-• Choose the field(s) you want to search in the Search Index box .
-When conducting a general search, the keyword field is normally the best one to use.
-Other fields available from the pull-down menu include Title, Author, Abstract, Subject, and Source Title (=in many cases: journal title).
+• Select the field(s) you want to search in the Search Index box .
+For general searches, the Keyword field is usually the most effective.
+Other options in the drop-down menu include Title, Author, Abstract, Subject, Source Title (which often refers to a journal title), and more.

-• Library holdings: Libraries Worldwide, Libraries in the Netherlands, Tilburg University Library.
+• Held By Library: view holdings for Libraries Worldwide, Libraries in the Netherlands, or Tilburg University Library

 Creative Commons License This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License by Tilburg University.